hedgehog125/sandboxed-path/README.md

 This would then allow you to access everything in your project's folder.

 **Warning**: The sandbox scope and base for relative paths are separate.
 While they are initially the same, you have to modify them individually.
 In the example above, although a folder up one can now be accessed, the paths are still relative to the folder containing the script that imported the module.
-See the functions section for how to change the base for relative paths.
+See below for how to change the base for relative paths.

 You can also independently change where the relative paths are measured from.
-You'll probably just want to do this with `changeRelativeBasePath.matchSandbox()` but there are some other methods listed in the next section...
+You'll probably just want to do this with `path.changeRelativeBasePath.matchSandbox()` but there are some other methods listed in the next section...

 # Functions
 * **`sandboxPath(absolutePath : string)`** => sandboxedAbsolutePath : string